 Later, when the doctor went to see the band at Fenway, Grohl surprised him with a request.
 “I thought he was joking but soon realized that he was dead set on making this happen,” recalls Schon, who several times turned down the offer to sing at the next night’s show.

 But Grohl persisted.
 “He asked me if I knew anything about Fenway or Boston.
 I reflected and realized I knew ‘Seven Nation Army,’ the stadium song.
 He loved it and … 15 minutes before curtain time we had a rehearsal and the rest is history.”

 Schon says he has always been a performer at heart, doing magic shows at age 10 and giving academic lectures on orthopedics the last 26 years.
 He plays keyboards and sings with “The Stimulators,” a band of orthopedic staffers from Baltimore’s Union Memorial Hospital, where he specializes in foot and ankle procedures.
 Their gigs include hospital events, weddings and the Fourth of July.
 He recently sang with a Talking Heads tribute band at a club in Washington, and he opened for his son’s band at a gig this fall.

 At Union, he spent time in the piano practice rooms and sang with Kappa Alpha.
-He attributes his moves to a dance class he took freshman year.
+He attributes his moves to a dance class he took in his first year.